 - ★ Over 50 percent of citizens in the United States and Europe expressed a willingness to consider nondemocratic forms of government, according to a 2017 poll across 38 countries worldwide.
 Only 37 percent of respondents in western states, and 23 percent worldwide, were committed to representative democracy to the exclusion of alternatives, such as military rule, authoritarianism, or rule by experts. - ★ Democracy is not invincible.
-Venezuela, which had been an electoral democracy since 1958, slid
+Venezuela, which had been an electoral democracy since 1958, slid into authoritarianism since the 1999 election of Hugo Chavez.
+Turkey has since seen its democratic institutions recede under the leadership of Recep Tayyip Erdogan since 2003.
+Poland and Hungary have experienced significant setbacks as well, while several other democracies, including Brazil and the Philippines, are facing challenges due to the rise of rightwing populism.

-- into authoritarianism since the 1999 election of Hugo Chavez.
-Turkey has followed a similar path under the leadership of Recep Tayyip Erdogan since 2003.
-Leaders in Poland, Hungary, and Brazil may be seeking to copy the same pattern. - ★ Coups have unseated elected governments in Egypt in 2013, Fiji in 2006, Guinea-Bissau in 2003 and 2012, Mali in 2012, and Thailand in 2006 and 2014.
+- ★ Coups have unseated elected governments in Egypt in 2013, Fiji in 2006, Guinea-Bissau in 2003 and 2012, Mali in 2012, and Thailand in 2006 and 2014.
 Democratic norms have deteriorated in the Central African Republic since 2003, Bangladesh since 2007, and Sri Lanka since 2010. - ★ Some of democracy's decline is because of the success of Russia's disinformation and political warfare campaigns.
 More than the election or defeat of individual leaders, Russia's interference in western elections aims simply to discredit the democratic process itself-a goal at which Russia has enjoyed considerable success.